Artificial Intelligence (AI) in cancer care online course

 Dr Danny Ruta

-Danny currently leads on several AI clinical evaluations in cancer care, including evaluations of AI for clinical decision support, clinical trials matching and histopathology diagnosis.
+Danny has led on several AI clinical evaluations in cancer care, including AI for clinical decision support, clinical trials matching and histopathology diagnosis.

 Write your awesome label here.